mltony/mltony.github.io/_posts/2022-09-11-Working-with-Linux.md

 $ clear; ls
 ```

 Then you can press `NumPad7` key to jump to the first line of output.
+From there you can use NVDA review cursor to read output either by line, by word or by character.

+If you wish to copy output, you can use NVDA built-in keystrokes `NVDA+F9` and `NVDA+F10`.
+Another more convenient way of copying files is provided by [Review Cursor COpier](https://addons.nvda-project.org/addons/reviewCursorCopier.en.html) NVDA add-on.

 You can also configure your bash to clear the window automatically before each executed command; in order to do so, add the following line to your bash config file:
 ```